🔭 Updates an earlier post to include recent changes and new information. 🔭

-As an amateur astronomer, I use desktop planetarium software to plan viewing sessions and keep track of the planets and Moon.
-There are many products available for all computer platforms and smartphones.
+Desktop planetarium software helps plan viewing sessions and keep track of the planets and Moon.
+Many products are available for all computer platforms and smartphones.
 A Google search yields links to many sources.
-I downloaded and use the open source Stellarium on my desktop computer.
-It can be customized to your location and is free.
+Open source and free Stellarium is on my desktop computer.
+It can be customized to your location and has a nice look and feel.
 For Android and Mac phones and tablets, I like SkySafari.
 It isn’t free but is inexpensive.

 This popular site offers a wealth of sky viewing options.
 It is simple and very easy to use.
 Your first visit to Heavens Above should include Configuration to change your viewing location using the link in the left sidebar of the site.
 There is no need to register or login.
 Type in a city.
 Click Search.
 If you wish, drag the red marker to be more specific.
 Click Update at the bottom.
 Bookmark the site for return visits.
 Heavens Above will remember your location for future visits.